sleepymalc/pbb.wtf/content/posts/Notes/index.md

 </div>

 This is a graduate-level theory course taught by [Chandra Chekuri](https://chekuri.cs.illinois.edu/), aiming to cover selection of topics in graph algorithms with an emphasis on recent developments on **fast algorithms** for a variety of problems such as *shortest paths*, *flows*, *cuts*, and *matchings*.
 Structural results and connections to past ideas and results will also be discussed.
-> I now feel bad of the past self as I thought I know graph algorithms before taking this class.
+> I feel bad by saying that I know graph algorithms before taking this class.
 Such a gem.
 This class contains a wide range of classical/contemporary and necessary tools you need for conducting graph algorithm research.